 Parramatta NSW 2124

-The class of your vehicle, along with the distance you travel, determines the tolls you pay.
-Your vehicle's class depends on its size.
+In NSW, the class of your vehicle, along with the distance you travel, determines the tolls you pay.
+Your vehicle's class depends on its size, and the way your vehicle is classed can change, depending on the toll road you travel on (including if you’re interstate).

 The Sydney Harbour Bridge and Tunnel have a single class for tolling.

 It may take up to 5 weeks after the date you travelled for a toll notice to be issued to the vehicle's registered owner.